 As a nonprofit, your mission statement and vision statements guide what you do.
 These statements are certain to be available on your website and your printed material, but when you delve into content marketing and social media, it’s easy to get off track.
 Take the time to revisit and clarify why you exist, who you want to help, and what your organization wants to accomplish.
 This is your brand, and even though you may not be selling products like a for-profit company, your brand identity needs to be at the core of all of your marketing efforts.
-Revisit this brand identity often, so you can ensure every piece of content and every social media post aligns with those goals.
+Revisit this brand identity often, so you can ensure every piece of content aligns with those goals.

 Know Your Donors

 Just as for-profits need to know their customers, nonprofits need to know their donors.
 Who donates to your organization now?
 Which followers are likely to engage in conversations you have online?
 Who would likely donate to your organization if they knew more about it?
 These people are the ones with whom your content needs to resonate.

 An easy way to do this is to create donor personas.
 These personas describe the identities of your typical donors, so that you can craft content that appeals to them.
 If you don’t already, start collecting information from people as they donate about who they are and why your cause resonates with them.
 If you have monthly donors, you may even reach out with them to conduct brief interviews or surveys.
 Solicit this information from everyone who donates to your organization, from those who make a one-off monetary donation to those who donate time as volunteers.
 From this information, your donor personas will emerge, which will then help you create relevant content.